cskinner74/PySatTrack/README.md

 This script requires an API key, see n2yo.com for details

-Edit settings.conf file to store location data and API key
+Edit rename samplesettings.conf to settings.conf and edit to store location data and API key

+TODO:
+* [ ] Add function to get location coordinates from gridsquare
+* [ ] Simplify satellite selection

+Thank you for taking the time to check this out.
+It's still fresh, but feel free to contact me if you have any questions or would like to contribute!